Dqy719/dqy719.github.io/_portfolio/crm-persona-classification.md

 ## Summary

 This project supported a Q2 outreach campaign for the B2B company where I interned.
 Its CRM contained several thousand contacts whose profile information was inconsistent and whose `Persona` field was mostly blank.
-To send tailored marketing emails to different ICP groups—such as investors, sales executives, and revenue operations leaders—the company first needed to classify each contact by persona.
+To send tailored marketing emails to different ICP groups-such as investors, sales executives, and revenue operations leaders-the company first needed to classify each contact by persona.

 I approached this as a text classification problem, using job titles as the primary signal.
 I designed a two-stage system: a rule-based matcher classified clear cases, while a language model handled the remaining ambiguous titles.
 I created the persona framework, system architecture, and initial classification rules, then used AI tools to support later improvements and implementation.